Delaware State University, a historically Black college, says women's lacrosse team was racially profiled during Georgia traffic stop | News Channel 3-12

 One deputy can be heard saying, “If there is anything in y’all’s luggage, we’re probably going to find it — OK.
 I’m not looking for a little bit of marijuana, but I’m pretty sure you guys’ chaperones are probably going to be disappointed in you if we find any.”

 CNN has not been able to confirm what happened before the filming started or what happened after the recording stopped.
-CNN also requested additional clips of the incident from the university and was told by the university’s director of News Services, Carlos Holmes, that other video exists but the quality was poor.
+CNN requested additional clips of the incident from the university and was told by the university’s director of news services, Carlos Holmes, that other video exists but the quality was poor.

 The deputies involved were not identified by the sheriff during the news conference.

-Bowman noted the deputies informed the passengers once onboard that a search would be completed.
-He explained that regardless of race, gender or age, the same protocol would be performed.
-However, he said no personal items on the bus or any person were searched.

-“Before entering the motorcoach, the deputy was not aware that this school was historically black or aware of the race of the occupants due to the height of the vehicle and tinted windows,” Bowman said.
+“Before entering the motorcoach, the deputy was not aware that this school was historically Black or aware of the race of the occupants due to the height of the vehicle and tinted windows,” Bowman said Tuesday.

-“More than anything, we want feedback from the passengers of the Delaware State University Lacrosse Team on what communication approaches can be considered that we simply may not be aware of,” the sheriff said Tuesday.
+“More than anything, we want feedback from the passengers of the Delaware State University Lacrosse Team on what communication approaches can be considered that we simply may not be aware of,” the sheriff said.

 CNN reached out to Delaware State University for comment following the news conference held by the Liberty County sheriff.